pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

 Data Handling of Tables
 -----------------------
 A table contains different columns with different data types.
-Each data type is described by a semantic type which we refer to as :obj:`stype`.
+Each data type is described by a semantic type which we refer to as :class:`~torch_frame.stype`.
-Currently :pyg:`PyTorch Frame` supports the following :obj:`stype`'s:
+Currently :pyg:`PyTorch Frame` supports the following :class:`~torch_frame.stype`'s:

-- :obj:`stype.categorical` denotes categorical values.
+- :class:`~torch_frame.stype.categorical` denotes categorical values.
-- :obj:`stype.numerical` denotes numerical values.
+- :obj:`~torch_frame.stype.numerical` denotes numerical values.
-- :obj:`stype.text` denotes text.
+- :obj:`~torch_frame.stype.text` denotes text.

-A table in :pyg:`PyTorch Frame` is described by an instance of :class:`TensorFrame`, which holds the following attributes by default:
+A table in :pyg:`PyTorch Frame` is described by an instance of :class:`~torch_frame.TensorFrame`, which holds the following attributes by default:

-- :obj:`col_names_dict`: A dictionary holding the column names for each :obj:`stype`.
+- :obj:`col_names_dict`: A dictionary holding the column names for each :class:`~torch_frame.stype`.
-- :obj:`x_dict`: A dictionary holding the :obj:`Tensor` of different :obj:`stype`'s.
+- :obj:`feat_dict`: A dictionary holding the :obj:`Tensor` of different :class:`~torch_frame.stype`'s.
-The size of :obj:`Tensor` is at least two dimensional with shape [`num_rows`, `num_cols`, \*].
+The size of :obj:`Tensor` is at least two-dimensional with shape [`num_rows`, `num_cols`, \*].
 The first dimension represents rows and the second dimension represents columns.
 Any remaining dimension describes the feature value of the (row, column) pair.
-- :obj:`y`(optional): A tensor containing the target values for prediction.
+- :obj:`y` (optional): A tensor containing the target values for prediction.

 We show a simple example of a table with 3 categorical columns and 2 numerical columns.